d-lee25/bear_analysis.github.io/index.md

 &nbsp;
 ## The data

-All data used in this project is publically available from the Colorado Department of Wildlife website.
+All data used in this project is publically available:
+1. Colorado Department of Wildlife website
+2. Huntscore.com (Assist with analysis)

 ![Data_Image](https://user-images.githubusercontent.com/35975720/75626938-00c85e80-5b89-11ea-9595-77c4d9102d62.PNG)
 &nbsp;